Best Credit Cards for Groceries in 2024

 MoneyGeek partners with leading industry experts and advertisers to help you get to your financial happy place.
 Our content is accurate when posted but offers may change over time.
 We may receive compensation for partner advertisements, but our editorial team independently reviews and ranks products.
 Learn more about our editorial policies.

 It is common for grocery credit cards to offer 2% to 3% cash back or 2X to 3X points per dollar on grocery purchases.
 However, some cards help you maximize your reward-earning potential by offering even better cash back/reward rates.
-For instance, our top pick, the Blue Cash Preferred® Card from American Express, offers 6% cash back on grocery purchases at U.S. supermarkets (on up to $6,000 per year).
-So, if you spend $7,000 on grocery purchases in a year, you get $360 as cash back for the first $6,000, and you get 1% cash back for the $1,000 you spend over the limit, which amounts to an added $10.
+For instance, our top pick, the Blue Cash Preferred® Card from American Express, offers 6% cash back on grocery purchases at U.S. supermarkets (on up to $6,000 per year, then 1%).
+So, if you spend $7,000 on grocery purchases in a year, you get $360 as cash back for the first $6,000, and you earn 1% cash back for the $1,000 you spend over the limit, which amounts to an added $10.
 Plus, the card comes with other bonus categories too.

 More about grocery rewards credit cards